-Ferrous sulfate can also be obtained by displacement of metals less reactive than iron from their sulfate solutions: CuSO4+Fe⟶FeSO4+Cu
+Ferrous sulfate can be made by removing metals that are less reactive than iron from their sulfate solutions: CuSO4+Fe⟶FeSO4+Cu

-If ferrous sulfate is dissolved in water, it forms the metal aquo complex [Fe(H2O)6]2+ It is a nearly colourless and paramagnetic ion.
+If ferrous sulfate is dissolved in water, it forms the metal aquo complex [Fe(H2O)6]2+ It is a nearly colorless and paramagnetic ion.

 2 FeSO4 → Fe2O3 + SO2 + SO3

 Like all other ferrous salts, ferrous sulfate is a reducing agent.
 For instance, it reduces nitric acid to nitrogen monoxide and chlorine to chloride: